Search

 Duncan Madden

-Its location and size also restrict its capacity and capabilities to domestic and European destinations only.
-Despite that, in 2023 nearly 10 million passengers traveled through its gates.
-In the same year it was named Europe's Best Airport in the 5-10 Million Passenger category by the Airport Council International.
+Its location and size also restrict its capacity to national and European destinations only.
+Despite that, 9.4 million passengers travel through its gates annually, and it was recently named Europe’s Best Airport in its size category (5-10 million passengers) by the Airport Council International.
+Not too shabby.

 Airlines serving Linate

-While VistaJet covers the most routes (around 60), its national flag carrier ITA Airways is by far the biggest operator with around 1,000 weekly flights to 32 destinations.
-The majority of these are domestic, with the Rome-Milan route particularly popular with business fliers.
-Flights to and from Linate are typically a little more expensive than equivalent routes at Malpensa.
-But in my experience, if you’re heading into Milan city, its convenience usually outweighs the extra cost.
+The national flag carrier ITA Airways is by far the largest operator with approximately 387 weekly departures from Linate.
+The Milan Linate–Rome Fiumicino route is particularly popular with business travelers.
+Flights to and from Linate are typically a little more expensive than at Malpensa, but in my experience, the convenience usually outweighs the extra cost if you’re heading into the city.

-One thing to know is that Linate’s flight schedules can change dramatically by season.
-ITA in particular often opens up new routes to chime with certain seasons – for example winter destinations for skiing – so it’s always worth checking to see where’s on offer.
+One thing to know is that flight schedules at Linate can change a lot by season.
+ITA in particular often opens up new routes for specific times of year, like ski destinations in the winter, so it’s always worth checking to see what’s on offer.

 Navigating the airport